faustinacheng/BugYourSpot/README.md

 ]
 ```

-Other possible statuses: “success”, “client not initialized”
+Other possible statuses: 400 Bad Request with relevant error message if client Id is not registered

 # Tests